I have enjoyed horse racing for quite a long time while living in the U.S. I used to go to the racetrack often with friends when I was younger.

 So when I watch horse racing, I pay close attention to the horses beyond just betting money.

-Some horses appear nervous before the start, while others seem full of confidence.
+Some horses look nervous before the start, while others seem full of confidence.
 Those expressions are interesting.

 Now, I don't go to the racetrack as often as I used to, but I still watch big races on TV.